papersubmissionarch-lgtm/QAF-Representation/README.md

 - Group 1: 3D isometric views
 - Group 2: 2D elevations

-The shared data files distinguish between:

-- Raw anonymised responses
-- Screening decisions
-- Retained analysis responses
-- Case-level median ratings
-- BIM-generated metric values
-- Rank-based comparison statistics
-- Value-difference metrics

-The external comparison examined correspondence between BIM-derived metrics and architects’ perceptual ratings.
-It should not be interpreted as validating one source as a ground truth against the other.

 ## Data Anonymisation

 All publicly shared respondent data have been anonymised.

 Direct identifying information, including names, email addresses, contact details, institutional identifiers, and original submission timestamps, has been removed.
-Respondents are represented using randomly assigned anonymous identifiers that cannot be linked to the original questionnaire records through the files provided in this repository.

-Potential indirect identifiers have been removed or generalised where necessary to reduce re-identification risk.
 The datasets retain only the variables required to reproduce the screening procedure, descriptive respondent characteristics, and statistical comparisons reported in the manuscript.

 ## Reproducibility Notes